How to capture amazing fireworks shots with your iPhone

 Using a remote shutter will help eliminate shaky photos as well.
 You can use a pair of wired headphones (assuming your phone still has a headphone jack) and press the volume-up button when the Camera app is open.
 To be clear, you don't have to actually wear the headphones, they just need to be connected to your phone.
 Siri, Google Assistant and Bixby all have voice commands to take a photo, but you give up some of the control that we'll cover below -- not to mention if you're in a loud, crowded environment, voice commands won't work all that well.

-If you wear an Apple Watch ($384 at Amazon), you can use the built-in Camera app as a remote shutter, complete with shot previews right on your wrist.
+If you wear an Apple Watch ($399 at Walmart), you can use the built-in Camera app as a remote shutter, complete with shot previews right on your wrist.

 If you don't have a headphone jack, you can use a Bluetooth shutter button like this, or if you plan on getting a tripod, Joby bundles one with the HandyPod Mobile Plus.